Learning strategies5 min read

 What to do with the feedback

-WeSpeak keeps every correction logged between sessions, so trends slowly come into view.
-Once they're visible, they tend to vanish.
+WeSpeak keeps every correction logged between sessions, so the trends slowly come into view, and once they're visible they tend to disappear.

 When sessions start to feel repetitive